LiamWRyan/Liam_Portfolio/README.md

 <details><summary>Pen Testing Vulnerable Machines</summary>

   ## [Enumerating the Corrosion 2 VulnHub Machine](https://github.com/LiamWRyan/Corrosion-2-Pen-Testing/blob/main/Security%20Threat%20and%20Risk%20Assesment.pdf)
   Using various enumeration tools, we succesfully gain access to the server and escalate our privilege to that of root.
-The following video outlines the           *successful* steps we took https://www.youtube.com/watch?v=vRGzyZh4btQ (apologies for audio quality at some points).

   </details>